NickGrunert/master-thesis/modules/01_using_sam.typ

     === Input Prompting
     #heading(depth: 5, numbering: none, bookmarked: false)[Results]
-    The following results, presented in @fig:sam:mask_all, represent example outcomes achieved through prompting SAM with the mask as the input.
+    The following results, presented in @fig:sam:mask_all, represent example outcomes achieved through prompting #abr("SAM") with the mask as the input.
     The second column shows the ground truth for visual confirmation of the expected result.
     Further elaboration on this topic can be found in @section:ground_truth.
     Whilst the general structure of the roof is adequately depicted, the individual segmentations are not without fault.